choderalab/drugforge/docs/ecosystem/index.md

 ### Choppa

-[Choppa](https://github.com/asapdiscovery/choppa) is a spinout of our fitness PyMOL and HTML viewer for arbitrary fitness data in the form of for example DMS or phylospectrum experiments.
+[Choppa](https://github.com/asapdiscovery/choppa) is a spinout of our fitness PyMOL and HTML viewer for arbitrary fitness data in the form of, for example, DMS or phylospectrum experiments.

-### ASAP-Alchemy
+### Quaid-Alchemy

-ASAP-Alchemy is a planned spinout of our free energy calculation tooling into a standalone product.
+[Quaid-Alchemy](https://github.com/QuaidAlchemy/quaid) is a planned spinout of our free energy calculation tooling into a standalone product.
 Watch this space!